buckbaskin/formak/designs/python_library_for_model_evaluation.md

 Following the EKF math from Probabilistic Robotics
 - S. Thrun, W. Burgard, and D. Fox, Probabilistic robotics.
 Cambridge, Mass.: Mit Press, 2010.

+### 2022-09-11

+Compilation doesn't do as much to improve performance for a simple example.
+It doesn't appear to be because of a big JIT step, just that it only slightly improves things.